kevin-liao/gofetch/readme.md

 ## Howto - Journey Planner

-- click the 'tool' menu.
+- click the 'Tool' menu.
 - select the 'Journey Planner' menu item.
 - select the start and end stations in dropdown.
 - click the 'check' button.

 ## Howto - Shortest Route

-- click the 'tool' menu and select the 'Shortest Route' menu item.
+- click the 'Tool' menu and select the 'Shortest Route' menu item.
 - select the start and end stations in dropdown.
 - click the 'check' button.